 Presenters: William Borgen, Roberta Borgen (Neault) & Jennifer Luke

 There are many more options for life after 50 than were available to previous generations.
 Some individuals retire early, others re-engage with career, and still others continue to work well into their ‘70s or ‘80s.
-At this time, as we move through the global pandemic, more older workers may need to work for financial reasons and may also face greater struggles in finding employment.
+In 2020, as we moved through the global pandemic, more older workers needed to work for financial reasons and may have faced greater struggles in finding employment.

 Join this webinar series to discover new ways to conceptualize career development for “mature” workers and practical tools and techniques for supporting your clients to create lives that are fully engaging as well as meaningful.